Skip to main content

 What gets worse

-• A whole-server failure still loses all 8 GPUs at once (NICs aren't shared across servers).
+• A whole-host failure still loses all 8 GPUs at once (NICs aren't shared across hosts).

 A pod is a self-contained training fabric — typically sized so the topology is non-blocking at the rated GPU count.